rapidsai/clx/README.md

 <a name="conda"></a>

 ### Conda Install
-You can conda install CLX on an existing RAPIDS container.
-A RAPIDS image suitable for your environment can be pulled from [https://hub.docker.com/r/rapidsai/rapidsai/](https://hub.docker.com/r/rapidsai/rapidsai/).
+It is easy to install CLX using conda.
+You can get a minimal conda installation with Miniconda or get the full installation with Anaconda.

+Install and update CLX using the conda command:

 ```
-conda install -c rapidsai-nightly -c rapidsai -c nvidia -c pytorch -c conda-forge -c defaults clx
+conda install -c rapidsai-nightly -c nvidia -c pytorch -c conda-forge -c defaults clx
 ```